mattcburns/ironic-iso/README.md

 ## Local dry run

-To test the build locally on a Debian/Ubuntu-like system, run:
+To test the build locally on a CentOS 9 Stream system, run:

 ```bash
 ./scripts/local_dry_run.sh